 - Register to attend this webinar on Wednesday, August 27, at 4pm PT/ 7pm ET

-We will offer two asynchronous online courses.
-Each course will include evidence-based approaches to teaching digital literacy, instructional videos and simulations, discussion boards, and optional webinars.
+Throughout the summer and into the start of the school year, we're offering free asynchronous online courses.
+Each course includes evidence-based approaches to teaching digital literacy, instructional videos and simulations, discussion boards, and optional webinars.

 The courses will be live for five weeks, and participants can complete them at their own pace.
 Participants who successfully finish a course can request a certificate of attendance that verifies the professional learning hours completed.